 An application form must be completed in its entirety by the organization requesting funds.
 The application is available online and also in the Office of Student Affairs.
 The organization’s faculty advisor, president and project chairperson must sign the application.

-The application and 14 copies should be submitted to the Office of Student Affairs (RUC 221) before noon, at least one week prior to the next scheduled meeting.
+The application should be submitted to the Office of Student Affairs (RUC 221) or emailed to email@example.com no later than seven days prior to the meeting.
 The faculty advisor will receive notice when the organization is placed on the agenda.

 A student representative of the organization requesting funds must be present at the meeting to answer any questions that committee members might have about the application.
 If a student representative is not present at the time the application is to be presented, the application will be tabled.

 Expenditures utilizing Chapter 606 funds can be made in the following ways (listed in priority order):

 - Charge the cost of needed items to University departments (Printing Services, Bookstore, etc.)